 Sole making

-Taking a deeper look at the sole of the boot, there is a special injection molding machine that can insert the mold deep into the sole of the boot, in the same shape as the inside of the boot.
-The material used is polyurethane, which is highly resistant to almost everything and is well suited for injection molding.
+Delving into the sole of the boot, there is a special injection molding machine that can deeply insert the mold into the sole of the boot, with the shape matching the inside of the boot.
+The material used is polyurethane, which is highly resistant to almost everything and is very suitable for injection molding.

 Test